analogdevicesinc/ai8x-synthesis/README.md

 ##### Repository Branches

-By default, the `master` branch is checked out.
+By default, the main branch is checked out.
 This branch has been tested more rigorously than the `develop` branch. `develop`, on the other hand, contains the latest improvements to the project.
 To switch to `develop`, use the following command:

 ```shell
 (ai8x-training) $ git checkout develop
 ```

-##### Updating the Project
+##### Updates

+After additional testing, `develop` is merged into the main branch at regular intervals.

+For all non-trivial merges, a “Release” tag is created on GitHub.
+GitHub offers email alerts for all activity in a project, or for new releases only.
+Subscribing to releases only substantially reduces email traffic.

+*Note: Each “Release” automatically creates a code archive.
+It is recommended to use a git client to access (pull from) the main branch of the repository using a git client instead of downloading the archives.*

+In addition to code updated in the repository itself, submodules and Python libraries may have been updated as well.

 Major upgrades (such as updating from PyTorch 1.3.1 to PyTorch 1.5.1) are best done by removing all installed wheels.
 This can be achieved most easily by creating a new folder and starting from scratch at [Upstream Code](#Upstream Code).